- Worse: weight Can Buy or Not says the Harpe II Ace weighs less than the Razer DeathAdder V4 Pro.

-- Worse: weight HardwareZone notes the Harpe II Ace is lighter than the already-light DeathAdder V4 Pro.
+- Worse: weight HardwareZone says the Harpe II Ace has a weight advantage over the Razer DeathAdder V4 Pro.

 ASUS ROG Harpe II Ace Review